Award Amounts and Requirements

 - If the course is a repeat of a previously passed course, you may retake the course once for it to be considered toward financial aid eligibility.

 - Enrollment adjustments (e.g. adding a course) must occur by the Full Term Census Day of the term.
 See "Enrollment" above.

 Your financial aid is subject to reduction or cancellation if the above listed criteria are not met.

 Financial Aid Application and FAFSA

-I understand that any change or revision in my financial aid application, whether made by SFAS or myself, will require an additional review of my eligibility and may delay my application process.
+Change or revision to your financial aid application, whether made by FAS or you, will require an additional review of your eligibility and may delay the application process.

-Once I have been awarded, I will not make any corrections to the Free Application for Student Financial Aid (FAFSA) data I submitted without contacting Financial Aid and Scholarships first.
-Unnecessary corrections may require verification of FAFSA data, which could result in revisions to my awards, and delay payment of my aid.
+Once you have been awarded financial aid, do not make any corrections to the Free Application for Student Financial Aid (FAFSA) data without contacting Financial Aid & Scholarships first.
+Unnecessary corrections are likely to require additional verification of FAFSA data, which could result in revisions--or even cancelation--of aid received and delay future payments of aid.

-I authorize the University of North Texas to withhold from me any official transcript or other academic records at the University should I become delinquent on an educational loan which was disbursed to me by the University of North Texas from the National Direct Student Loan program, the Federal Stafford Loan program, or the Hinson-Hazlewood Loan program, until I am considered by the Financial Aid and Scholarships office to be current on my loan repayment obligations.
+The University of North Texas may withhold your official transcript or other academic records at the University if you become delinquent on an educational loan which was disbursed to you by the University of North Texas from the National Direct Student Loan program, the Federal Stafford Loan program, or the Hinson-Hazlewood Loan program.

-The acceptance of awards and/or the receipt of an electronic refund or check indicate my agreement to the terms and conditions of my awards.
+The acceptance of your awards and/or receipt of funds indicate your agreement to the terms and conditions of your awards.

-I authorize the University of North Texas to disclose any financial aid or academic information without my prior consent if needed for application processing, determining program eligibility, receipt of student financial aid programs, or in regard to the normal processing and servicing of student financial aid programs to any and all agencies which have an official need for this information.
+The University of North Texas may disclose financial aid or academic information without your prior consent if needed for application processing, determining program eligibility, receipt of student financial aid programs, or in regard to the normal processing and servicing of student financial aid programs to any and all agencies which have an official need for this information.